ark1375/K-modem_Optimization/README.md

 Selection Done
 BCF: 0.996000
 ```
 BCF stands for Best Chromosome Fitness which is the score of the best indiviual of the population in the current run.
-The score is between 0 and 1 and shows the percentage of signal coverage inside the polygon.
-For example, in the previous print box, BCF is 0.996.
+The score is between 0 and 1 and shows the percentage of signal coverage inside the polygon.<br> For example, in the previous print box, BCF is 0.996.
 That means the best indivual of the population (which is just a set of cordinates for the modems) has 99.6% signal coverage.
 In another words, if you put your modems acording to the best indivual, you will have 99.6% coverage.<br><br>

 #### Retrive the Results
 After the optimization is over, there are several _get_ methods included in the GeneticsAlgorithm class that you can use to retrive the result.<br>
-One such example is the `getPopulation()` method which returns an ArrayList of the chromosoms (whole population).
-This ArrayList will always be in order of best to worst, meaning the 0 index is the best of all.<br>
+One such example is the `getPopulation()` method which returns the population as an ArrayList of the chromosoms.
+This ArrayList will always be in order of best to worst, meaning the 0 index is the best chromosome of all.<br>
 ```java
 String repositoryPath = ".\\";
 Polygon pl = new Polygon();